 Preserve baby’s handprints

 Want a creative way to remember how tiny baby was at his first Christmas?
-Turn his hands into a reindeer or Santa ornament with this cute handprint keepsake kit.
+Turn his hands into an ornament with this cute handprint keepsake kit.
 It comes with everything you need to capture and display the prints and personalize the ornament.
 This would also make a special gift for Grandma and Grandpa, so you may want to stock up on an extra kit or two.

 Send a personal message from Santa

 Introduce baby to the man in red with a personalized video message from the North Pole.
 Head to TalktoSanta.com to upload your details and within 48 hours, the elves will send baby a three- to five-minute long greeting from Santa, which you can download, share on Facebook, Twitter and Pinterest, and save to re-watch for years to come.

 Set up a shared photo album

 The holidays will go by in a flash, and you won’t want to miss any of those first-time memories—from baby gleefully playing with wrapping paper to reaching for Grandma’s gingerbread cookies.
 And thanks to Facebook's Scrapbook feature, you won’t have to.
 This social-sharing baby album lets you and your partner contribute photos and control the privacy settings to be more specific than the photos that you're tagged in.

 Traditions are what truly make the holidays memorable.
 Whether you return to something you did as a child or create something new, start off baby’s first Christmas with a tradition you’ll both love.
 Consider some (or all!) of these ideas from fellow Bumpies:

 “We are doing a Christmas Eve box.
 Inside will be new pajamas, The Night Before Christmas book, cookie mix to make cookies for Santa and carrots for the reindeer.” —Jane M.